No Air: Chart performance

 In the United States, "No Air" entered the Billboard Hot 100 at number ninety-five on the week dated January 19, 2008.
 After weeks of climbing the chart, the song reached a peak of number three, becoming Sparks' highest-charting single to date.
 It also became her first single to enter the Hot R&B/Hip-Hop Songs chart, where it peaked at number four.
 "No Air" peaked the highest on the Pop Songs airplay chart, where it reached number two.
 The song was certified platinum by the Recording Industry Association of America (RIAA), making Sparks the first American Idol contestant to reach the three million mark.
-It also became Brown's first single to reach three million.
 It has sold 3,596,000 copies in the US as of April 2014.

 In the United Kingdom, the song debuted at number fifty-eight on the UK Singles Chart on April 20, 2008 – for the week ending date April 26, 2008 – before dropping twenty-seven places to number eighty-five the next week.
 In its sixth week on the chart, "No Air" reached its peak position of number three on the chart.

 It also reached number three on the Canadian Hot 100.
 In Australia, the song reached number one in its fifth week on the chart.
 It held the position for a total of four weeks before losing the position to Katy Perry's "I Kissed a Girl".
 The song has since been certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
 In New Zealand, "No Air" entered the Top 40 chart at number six on the week dated March 10, 2008.
 The following week the song peaked at number one on the week dated March 17, 2008, becoming Sparks' first number one single in that country and stayed atop the chart for seven consecutive weeks. the single was certified platinum on the week dated April 14, 2008, after only 6 weeks on the chart.
 The single spent 19 weeks on the chart and has since been certified double platinum by the Recording Industry Association of New Zealand (RIANZ), for shipments of 30,000 units.